manyaasharma06/uavpathalgorithm/README.md

 ### Step 1: Open Terminal and navigate to the folder
 cd path/to/your/folder
+> use the path to the folder where the program is stored

 ### Step 2: Compile the program
 gcc impl1.c -o impl1